-Alan Durand was serving on the eastbound RMS Queen Elizabeth that had departed New York for Southampton in October 1961.
-On the 20th Alan spotted a large raptor, which he identified the following day as a Red-shouldered Hawk, this when the ship was about half-way to Southampton.
-The hawk remained on-board until the 22nd when it was last seen near the Isles of Scilly.
-Assuming a steaming speed of 22 knots (easily achievable by the Queen) the ship and hawk would have entered the Western Palearctic at 30°W sometime on the 21st.
+Alan Durand was serving as Radio Officer on the eastbound RMS Queen Elizabeth that had departed New York for Southampton in October 1961.
+Alan spotted a large raptor on the 20th, which he identified the following day as a Red-shouldered Hawk, this when the ship was about half-way to Southampton.
+The hawk remained onboard until the 22nd when it was last seen near the Isles of Scilly.
+Assuming a steaming speed of 22 knots (easily achievable by the Queen) the ship and hawk would have entered the Western Palearctic at 30°W longitude sometime on the 21st.